Valorant sensitivity yaw 0.07 gaming mouse movement

-If you have ever tried to convert your sensitivity between games, you have probably seen the number 0.07 mentioned for Valorant.
-This guide explains exactly what yaw means, why 0.07 matters, and how to use it to get perfect sensitivity conversions.
+The number 0.07 appears in every sensitivity conversion formula for Valorant — but most players don’t know what it actually means.
+This guide explains exactly what valorant yaw value 0.07 is, why 0.07 matters, and how to use it to get perfect sensitivity conversions.

 What is Yaw in Valorant?